YuvalAnteby/Arkanoid/README.md

 * Javax Sound API: for handling the game's sound effects.

 ## Installation and Setup

 There are two main ways to run the game:

 ### Running from terminal/cmd
+Using the built-in terminal of macOS/ linux and built in cmd of windows you can follow these steps to easily run the game.
 #### macOS and linux

 <details>
 <summary>Click to expand macOS and linux instructions</summary>